liuaishan/ModelBiasedAttack/README.md

 python FPA.py
 ```

-If you want to train an adversarial patch on a mixed dataset of original images and prototypes, you can add a certain amount of prototypes to your dataset by adding the corresponding ground truth to the .txt document with labels.
+If you want to train an adversarial patch on a mixed dataset of original images and prototypes, you can add a certain amount of prototypes to your dataset by adding the corresponding ground truth to the txt document with labels.

 ## Digital Attacks